nrstott/bogart/README.md

 * Use [EventEmitter](http://nodejs.org/docs/latest/api/events.html#events.EventEmitter) for signals that can fire any number of times.
 * Prefer composition to inheritance.
 * Avoid manipulating prototypes of Node.JS constructors.
 Manipulating prototypes makes for harder to understand code.
-  Also, Bogart is expected to be cross-platform in the future with other JS engines.
+  Also, Bogart is expected to be cross-platform in the future.

 ## Contributors